dmlc/dgl/docs/source/guide/minibatch-parallelism.rst

 Such prefetching is totally transparent to users and requires no extra code.
 It brings a significant performance boost to minibatch training of GNNs.

-Please refer to the source code of :class:`~dgl.graphbolt.MultiProcessDataLoader` for more details.
+Please refer to the source code of :class:`~dgl.graphbolt.DataLoader` for more details.